The Polymesh Wallet enables you to manage your Polymesh accounts and interact with Polymesh and Polymesh decentralized apps (dApps).

 The Polymesh Wallet isn’t an ordinary crypto wallet.
 It's a specific wallet for use within the Polymesh ecosystem only, designed for managing keys and signing transactions.

-We’ve architected the wallet to be very light, and so you need to use one of the Polymesh UI’s (e.g. the Polymesh Dashboard) to perform any on-chain interaction.
+We’ve architected the wallet to be very light, and so you need to use one of the Polymesh UI’s (e.g. the Polymesh Portal) to perform any on-chain interaction.

 Take a look below at some commonly asked questions about the Polymesh Wallet extension, addresses, and keys.

 Have a question that isn’t covered below?
 Browse our community forums or get direct help by submitting a ticket.